ecmwf/fdb/docs/index.rst

 :ref:`operational-introduction-label`
 *************************************

+The aim of this part of the documentation is to give a broad ...
+API of the FDB.

 This part of the documentations aims at operations and how to configure and deploy the FDB.

 .. index:: Structure